-The AutoUpgrade process lets you automatically upgrade the Symantec Endpoint Protection client software for all the Windows clients that are contained in a group.
-For example, you can use AutoUpgrade to upgrade clients to a new release update or product version.
+AutoUpgrade lets you automatically upgrade the Symantec Endpoint Protection client software on all of the Windows or Mac clients in a group.

-With AutoUpgrade, standard-size clients receive a delta upgrade package that Symantec Endpoint Protection Manager creates.
+With AutoUpgrade, Windows standard clients receive a delta upgrade package that Symantec Endpoint Protection Manager creates.
 This package is smaller than the full installation package.
-Reduced-size clients always receive the full installation package, since these clients do not maintain a copy of the installer in the installer cache.
+Windows embedded or VDI clients always receive the full installation package.
+These clients do not maintain a copy of the installer in the installer cache.
+Mac clients always receive the full installation package.

 Use the following best practices for using AutoUpgrade: